How to Choose a Black Fineliner or Ink for Watercolour: A Review

 This is currently my go-to ink and what I use on all of my current paintings.
 I absolutely love how black this ink is, and it holds up well against erasing.
 It is also archival, and waterproof.

-Although the ink does take longer to dry (not surprising) and is prone to smudging, allowing it to dry for a few minutes is well worth the wait.
+Although the ink does take longer to dry (not surprising) and is prone to smudging, so allowing it to dry for a few minutes is well worth the wait.
 It looks great under and on top of watercolour paint.

 Verdict: This is a wonderful product for drawing and with use in watercolour.

 This has a rich pigment to it, and it brushes on smoothly with a brush or dip pen.
 This ink is supposedly waterproof, however, it did bleed quite a bit when I tried putting water on top, after waiting about 3 minutes.